 In addition to South Park, Trey Parker and Matt Stone have collaborated on several films including Cannibal!
 The Musical (1993), Orgazmo (1997), BASEketball (1998), South Park: Bigger, Longer & Uncut (1999), Team America: World Police (2004), and the Broadway show The Book of Mormon (2011).

 But after Team America, Matt Stone has publicly said that he will never make another film with Trey Parker again.
 Not because they don’t like each other.
 They do.
-But the two already work long hours together on South Park.
-Adding films to their already full schedule forces them into 16-hour workdays, 7 days a week.
+But the two already work long hours together on the TV show, South Park.
+Adding films to their already full schedule forces them into 16-hour workdays, seven days a week.
 Stone describes the experience of making Team America as the “lowest point in his life” and said, “I never want to see a puppet again.”

 07) The Interview & North Korea